On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Phenomenological inputs and models

 On source of theoretical uncertainty in such predictions is related to the choice for the meson wavefunction.
 In order to investigate this, we considered the Boosted Gaussian \cite{wfbg} (BG) and the Light-Cone Gaussian \cite{wflcg} (LCG).
 The expressions for the overlap functions we have used appropriately summed over the helicity and flavor indices are given by:

-where the constant $\hat{e}_f$ stands for an effective charge.
+where the constant $\hat{e}_f$ stands for an effective charge arising from the sum over quark flavors in the meson.
 It is given in Table \ref{tab:wfparams} along with the quark and meson masses used.
-Here, $m_f$ denotes the mass of the quark with flavor $f$ and with $\epsilon_f^2 = m_f^2$.
+Here, $m_f$ denotes the mass of the quark with flavor $f$ and the quantity $\epsilon_f$ is given by $\epsilon_f = \sqrt{z(1-z)Q^2+m_f^2}$ (in photoproduction case, where the photon virtuality $Q^2 = 0$, $\epsilon_f = m_f$).
 For the BG wavefunctions \cite{wfbg}, the function $\phi_T$ is given by,

 The parameters $R$ and $N_{T}$ are constrained by unitarity of the wavefuntion as well as by the electronic decay widths.
 They are given in Table \ref{tab:wfparams}.
 On the other hand, for LCG wavefunction \cite{wflcg} one has the following expression: